NeuralEnsemble/ephyviewer/doc/overview.rst

     # launch the app
     app.exec_()

-Have a look at the examples to see how to create both simple and sophisticated viewers.
+Have a look at the :ref:`examples` to see how to create both simple and sophisticated viewers, and at the :ref:`interface` guide for how to use the interface.

 .. _Neo:        https://neo.readthedocs.io/en/latest/